cult-of-coders/meteor-tuts/source/chapters/1/methods.md

 A: RPC stands for "Remote Procedure Call", in basic terms it means that you invoke "something" with (optionally) some arguments, and expect a response, OR AN ERROR!
 HAHAHAHAHAHA.
 Ok.

-In Meteor, this is achieved by communicating with a websocket.
+In Meteor, this is achieved by communicating through a websocket with the server.
 You can disable websockets and it falls back to something else, but let's not get into this right now, lets stay focused.

 In a project we use methods to perform actions such as:
 - Fetching the data